viridIT/vSMTP/README.md

 ## Documentation

 About the code and related issues, please check the [project Wiki](https://github.com/viridIT/vSMTP/wiki) and use the GitHub issue tracker.
-To stay tuned, ask questions and get in-depth answers feel free to register and visit our forums at <https://www.viridit.com/community-forum>.
+To stay tuned, ask questions and get in-depth answers feel free to register and visit our [community forums](https://www.viridit.com/community-forum).
+You can also open a GitHub [discussion](https://github.com/viridIT/vSMTP/discussions).
-For documentation, user guide, etc. please consult GitHub wiki or our dedicated page at <https://www.viridit.com/support>
+For documentation, user guide, etc. please consult [GitHub wiki](https://github.com/viridIT/vSMTP/wiki) or our dedicated page at <https://www.viridit.com/support>.

+## Commercial

-For any question related to commercial, licensing, etc. you can join us at <https://www.viridit.com/contact>
+For any question related to commercial, licensing, etc. you can join us at <https://www.viridit.com/contact>.

 ## Roadmap